All Your Bidet FAQs, Answered

 Can it cure hemorrhoids or constipation?

-No, however, a bidet may ease hemorrhoid pain and improve bowel movements if used properly.
+No. However, a bidet may ease hemorrhoid pain and improve bowel movements if used properly.
 Using water instead of toilet paper can also reduce irritation caused by wiping.

 Does a bidet help with a UTI?